European hip-hop: Belgium

 Belgian hip hop music has a few rappers stemming from Africa.
 Belgium, like France, controlled African countries like the Democratic Republic of the Congo (formerly Zaire), Rwanda, and Burundi until the early 1960s.
 Like in France, immigrants from these countries started to study and live in Belgium.

 The Belgian hip hop scene started in the late 1980s with a US-based techno/hip hop group called Technotronic.
-In the group was an emcee named Ya Kid K from the Democratic Republic of the Congo who later led the group into international fame with hits like "Pump up the Jam" and "Shake tTat Body".
+In the group was an emcee named Ya Kid K from the Democratic Republic of the Congo who later led the group into international fame with hits like "Pump up the Jam" and "Shake That Body".
 In 1990, she also joined the group Hi-Tek 3 who were heard on Teenage Mutant Ninja Turtles: The Original Motion Picture Soundtrack.